chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 There are various standard libraries that are part of the MPIDE system that are used to access various hardware peripherals in the microcontroller.
 These libraries provide access to “logical” I/O ports.
 It is necessary to configure the system to associate physical peripheral devices to be used for the logical I/O ports provided by the libraries.

-The HardwareSerial library isn’t a library, per se, because it actually comes from the cores files, but its behavior is the same as a library that is automatically included.
+The HardwareSerial library isn't a library, per se, because it actually comes from the cores files, but its behavior is the same as a library that is automatically included.
 The HardwareSerial library creates an object instance to work with each usable UART on the board, as well as, optionally, an object instance to configure the internal USB controller as a USB serial device.
 The association of HardwareSerial objects with the physical UART is accomplished via the mechanism described below.
 There are two libraries for accessing SPI ports.
 The original Arduino SPI library was written in such a way that it wasn’t really feasible to extend it to work with multiple SPI ports, and so a second library, DSPI, was created for chipKIT to allow access to more than one SPI port.
 The SPI library accesses the “primary” SPI port.
 The board variant designer decides which SPI port is the primary one.
 If the board supports the shield interface footprint, this would be the SPI port connected to digital pins 10 to 13 and the 2x3 SPI connector on the right side of the shield connectors.
-If the board isn’t shield compatible, then the board designer decides which SPI port should be considered the primary one.
+If the board isn't shield compatible, then the board designer decides which SPI port should be considered the primary one.

 The DSPI library provides access to all usable SPI ports on the board.
 The library creates a subclass of the DSPI class and an instance of each of these subclasses for each SPI port.
 The DSPI0 subclass and object typically should work with the “primary” SPI port, i.e., the one that the SPI library works with.
 The assignment of which physical SPI ports the SPI library object and each DSPI library object uses is accomplished through the mechanism described below.